-It has been well over a month since I have sat down to my desk (or any desk for that matter) for more than 15 minutes to complete any sort of task that would require a significant amount of time: prepare a lesson for my students, edit photos for the blog, write a post, browse with due devotion through my friends’ posts on their blogs or social media, engage, comment and share…
+It has been well over a month since I have sat down to my desk—or any desk for that matter—for more than 15 minutes to complete any sort of task that would require a significant amount of time: prepare a lesson for my students, edit photos for the blog, write a post, browse with due devotion through my friends’ posts on their blogs or social media, engage, comment and share…

 FYI Kefalonia had been struck 3 times these past months:

-- on Sunday January 26th [15:55 local time, 5.9 magnitude (on the Richter magnitude scale), 18 kilometers depth].
+- on Sunday, January 26th [15:55 local time, a 5.9 magnitude (on the Richter magnitude scale), 18 kilometers deep].

-- after almost exactly a week, on Monday February 3rd [5:08 local time, 5.8 magnitude, 2(!!) kilometers depth]
+- after almost exactly a week, on Monday, February 3rd [5:08 local time, a 5.8 magnitude, 2(!) kilometers deep]

-- finally, the latest one, on Wednesday March 5th [14:49 local time, 4.9 magnitude, 19 kilometers depth]
+- finally, the latest one, on Wednesday, March 5th [14:49 local time, a 4.9 magnitude, 19 kilometers deep]

-My parents’ house, among many other, has suffered lots of damages but thank God, none were severe.
+My parents’ house, among many others, has suffered lots of damages but thank God, none were severe.
 There are, unfortunately, a million things to be done repair-wise in the following months, so that is going to be our next challenge.

-Meanwhile, there have been more than 3.000 tremors in between major events!!
+Meanwhile, there have been more than 3.000 tremors in between major events.
 Scientists say that such aftershock sequences are typical post-seismic phenomena, that are expected to go on

-Here’s a British Pathé News Special(!)
-I discovered on YouTube about the 1953 “strike of Enceladus”:
+Here’s a British Pathé News Special I discovered on YouTube about the 1953 “strike of Enceladus”: